June 27, 2025 (6mo ago) — last updated December 23, 2025 (19d ago)

 How to implement

-• Law of Action (overcoming inertia): Speak up once in a low-stakes meeting or walk 10 minutes daily.
+• Law of Action (overcoming inertia): speak up once in a low-stakes meeting or walk 10 minutes daily.

-• Law of Flexibility (releasing control): Plan an unstructured outing to practice spontaneity.
+• Law of Flexibility (releasing control): plan an unstructured outing to practice spontaneity.

 5. Build and Maintain Strong Relationships